avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authentication Jenkins.md

 # POC of authentication of Jenkins

 Here's a proof of concept (PoC) for implementing authentication in Jenkins using LDAP (Lightweight Directory Access Protocol).
-LDAP integration allows Jenkins to authenticate users against an existing directory service such as Microsoft Active Directory or OpenLDAP.
+LDAP integration allows Jenkins to authenticate users against an existing directory service such as Microsoft Active Directory or OpenLDAP

-**1. Install LDAP Plugin**
+**1. Install Required Plugins**

 Go to Jenkins dashboard